Leipzig Panometer: Themes

 A new exhibition opened on 3 August 2013 to mark the 200th anniversary of the Battle of Leipzig, depicting not the battle itself, but Leipzig at that time.

 2015−2017: The Great Barrier Reef, showing the reef in front of Australia's coast from under water.

 2017−2019: The Titanic, depicting the sunken wreck as a manmade symbol to outperform nature and to fail.

-2019-now: Carolas Garten, a panorama by Yadegar Asisi that depicts the garden of a former employee of the Panometer in detail.
+2019-2022: Carolas Garten, a panorama by Yadegar Asisi that depicts the garden of a former employee of the Panometer in detail.
 You are the size of an ant, looking up at all the things in the garden.
 A bee is depicted in such a close-up that the pollen clinging to the hairs of its legs is visible.

+2022-now: New York 9/11, war in times of peace, recalls the attacks of 11 September and their far-reaching global impact, and allows for a complex consideration of the subsequent events.